AppsDevTeam/MailQueue/README.md

 	mailer: ADT\SparkPostApiMailer\Service\SparkPostApiMailer
 ```

-### 1.2.2 Multiple `IMailer` by Queue entity
+### 1.2.2 Custom mailer

-Allows you to choose whatever mailer you want to use in the run-time.
+If you need to decide which mailer you want to use based on information
+in your custom Queue entity, you can implement `ADT\MailQueue\Service\IMessenger`
+interface.
+This interface has `send($entity)` method where `$entity` is your custom entity.

 ```neon
 adtMailQueue:
 	messenger: App\Model\QueueMailerMessenger # implements ADT\MailQueue\Service\IMessenger
 ```

 ---